 If your company is sued for discrimination, harassment, wage payment issues, or wrongful termination, Much Shelist’s labor & employment attorneys will devise strategies closely suited your business needs and objectives.
 Some companies want to vigorously fight to discourage copycat lawsuits.
 Other companies prefer to focus on a prompt resolution.
-Our job is to evaluate the strengths and weaknesses of your case and to recommend solutions with an eye toward the short and long-term effects.
+Our job is to evaluate the strengths and weaknesses of your case and to recommend available solutions with an eye toward the short and long-term effects.

-There are also times when you need to take the offensive.
+There also are times when you need to take the offensive.
 After an executive or other valued employee resigns, you may discover that he or she is now working for a competitor and has misappropriated your confidential information or trade secrets to compete with you or to solicit your customers.
 It may be necessary to seek injunctive relief against your former employee and his or her new employer to protect your trade secrets, confidential information, and customers.
 Much Shelist can recommend efficient and cost-effective ways to enforce your restrictive covenant agreements and to use the trade secrets laws for your benefit.

 Regardless of the nature of the employment-based claims that you are facing, our attorneys have the ability to try cases in federal and state courts across the country.
 We also defend claims and charges brought with administrative agencies at the federal, state, and local level.
 Chances are Much Shelist has litigated a case similar to the one you need to defend or prosecute:

 - Discrimination, harassment and/or retaliation claims brought under:

 - Title VII of the Civil Rights Act (Title VII)

 - Americans With Disabilities Act (ADA), as amended by the Americans With Disabilities Act Amenendments Act (ADAAA)

 - Uniformed Services Employment and Reemployment Rights Act (USERRA)

 - Worker Adjustment and Retraining Notification Act (WARN Act)